mrets/simple_certs/README.md

 ### Exercise #1

-Add a transaction log to this system so that there is enought information to recreate the system's state given the system's intital state and the transaction log.
+Add a transaction log to this system that tracks the movement and modifications of certificate quantities so that there is enough information to recreate the certificate quantity's state given the system's intital state and the transaction log.
 Also make sure that all transactions to the system are performed serially in the face of concurent API requests.